ditrix36/pxShader/README.md

       }
       var rect = rec(Robj);
   ```
-   So this is in someway the answer in this code you can see that after intializing the canvas with __canvas2d();__ method we are are creating a new variable `Robj` which is an object with attributes x and y.
-So generall y that is always how you are going to specify the coordinates of the object you are about to draw.
+   So this is in someway the answer.
+In this code, you can see that after intializing the canvas with __canvas2d();__ method we are are creating a new variable `Robj` which is an object with attributes x and y.
+So generally that is always how you are going to specify the coordinates of the object you are about to draw.
 So this example we are going to a see it the next sections so don't worry much about the next line we are going to discuss further about it.
    Another interesting question is to say how is the coordinate system scaled?
-   The coordinate system starts from 0 to the width of the element on the x-axis and from 0 to the height of the lement on the y-axis.
+   The coordinate system starts from 0 to the width of the drawing/canvas element on the x-axis and from 0 to the height of the drawing/canvas element on the y-axis.
    and well for conviency pxShader has an in-build function for drawing that coordinate system so that you can actually place the object    where you want with a bit of precision.
     ``` javascript
       var c = canvas2d();